 Having said that, I don’t think we can get every nutrient we need from our diets.
 Unfortunately, our depleted soils produce foods that aren’t as nutritionally dense as they could be.
-I also live a busy life, and don’t always get my weekly liver in or homemade salad dressings with raw egg yolks.
+I also live a busy life, and don’t always get as many vegetables and fat soluble vitamins in each day.

-I always take my prenatal as an insurance policy to make sure the baby and I are getting what we need.
-I use either MegaFood or Garden of Life Vitamin Code.
-Both are food-based supplements, which I like because they are natural and easier to digest.
-I like MegaFood because they are high in iodine, have a good zinc/copper ration and are what I took with Griffin.
-The Vitamin Code prenatal contains additional probiotics and digestive enzymes, which is nice.
+I always take my prenatal pregnancy supplement as an insurance policy to make sure the baby and I are getting what we need.
+We did a whole review on the best prenatal here.
+In my pregnancy, I used MegaFood Baby & Me 2 (where to buy).
+This is a food-based pregnancy supplement, which I like because they are natural and easier to digest.
+I like MegaFood because they are high in iodine, have a good zinc/copper ration and are what I took with Griffin and Paloma.
+Another comparable option is the Vitamin Code prenatal, which contains additional probiotics and digestive enzymes.
 They’re also smaller and you take less (3 versus 4).

 Cod Liver Oil